nabilgrouprobin/javascript-practice/Arrays and Loop-11.md

 - loops create a scope
 - standard loop  -->> use for loop  ||   for non-standard loop  -->> while loop
 - accumulator pattern ==>> 1. create a variable to store the result  2. loop through the array and update the result
+- inside HTML we can't set paragraph tag inside another paragraph tag
+- difference between div and p is div doesn't have built in padding margin but p has
+- div doesn't have default styling but paragraph has
 - arrays and loops
+- 1. save the data 2. generate the HTML 3.make it interactive
 ```html
 <!DOCTYPE html>
 <html>